kevhausen/kevhausen/README.md

 <a href="https://don-zipriano.herokuapp.com/"><img src="https://i.imgur.com/8AEMdLl.png" ></a>

 ### <a href="https://slippersweb.herokuapp.com/">**Slippers** </a>
 A **self-managing Ecommerce** FullStack for shoes.
 It has an admin panel only for the owner, to upload, edit and delete products.
+You can also add, edit and delete categories and subcategories; add variations for each product, and check the current verification status of registered users.

 <a href="https://slippersweb.herokuapp.com/"><img src="https://i.imgur.com/wL6kYrt.png" ></a>